chandrimaa3/Customer-Churn-Prediction-Project/README.md

     ```

 3.  **Install the required libraries:**
-    A `requirements.txt` file is provided.
+    Create a `requirements.txt` file with the following content:
+    ```
+    pandas
+    numpy
+    matplotlib
+    seaborn
+    scikit-learn
+    ```
+    Then run the installation command:
     ```bash
     pip install -r requirements.txt
     ```
-    *(Note: To generate this file yourself, you can run `pip freeze > requirements.txt` after installing the libraries manually.)*

-4.  **Run the Python script:**
+4.  **Run the Python script or Jupyter Notebook:**
     ```bash
-    python churn_prediction.py
+    python your_script_name.py
     ```
-    The script will execute all the steps and print the results and visualizations.
+    or open and run the `Customer Churn Prediction Project.ipynb` file in a Jupyter environment.
+The script will execute all the steps and print the evaluation results and visualizations.

 ---

-## Conclusion & Business Insights
+## 7. Conclusion & Business Insights

 The predictive model developed in this project can be a valuable asset for the telecom company.
-By integrating this model into their systems, the company can:
+By integrating this model, the business can:

-* **Proactively Identify At-Risk Customers:** Generate a daily or weekly list of customers with a high probability of churning.
+* **Proactively Identify At-Risk Customers:** Generate a regular list of customers with a high probability of churning.
 * **Implement Targeted Retention Strategies:** The marketing team can use this list to offer personalized discounts, plan upgrades, or other incentives to encourage customers to stay.
 * **Optimize Marketing Spend:** Focus retention efforts on customers who are most likely to leave, leading to a higher return on investment for marketing campaigns.

-The key takeaway is that focusing on customers with **short tenures** and on **month-to-month contracts** is crucial for reducing overall churn.
+The key business recommendation is to focus retention efforts on customers with **short tenures** who are on **month-to-month contracts**, as they represent the highest risk segment.